Independent guide. Not affiliated with Midland Expressway Limited or m6toll.co.uk. Verify prices before travelling.

 Heavy and abnormal loads

-Vehicles outside the standard Class 1 to 5 system (notably abnormal indivisible loads, escort vehicles and oversized cargo) attract bespoke pricing.
-Rates start around £39 for special category vehicles and run up to several hundred pounds for the largest convoys.
-Bookings must be made in advance with MEL.
+Vehicles outside the standard Class 1 to 5 system (notably abnormal indivisible loads, escort vehicles and oversized cargo) attract bespoke pricing set on application, which can run to several hundred pounds for the largest convoys.
+The operator does not publish these rates; bookings must be made in advance with MEL on 0330 660 0790.

 Commercial vehicle guide →